Vallée de Ferney: Biodiversity

 Ferney La Vallée is mostly composed of partially rehabilitated rainforests, with a large number of plant species, most of which are endangered or vulnerable.
 The valley was where several species were rediscovered after being thought extinct, such as Pandanus iceryi and Pandanus macrostigma.
 Eugenia bojeri is another critically endangered species that was discovered for the first time in Ferney.

+Several exotic species include the Javan rusa (Rusa timorensis) and the Wild boar (Sus scofra).

 In addition, several threatened animal species are protected in the reserve.
 These include the endangered Mauritius kestrel (Falco punctatus) and the Mauritian flying fox (Pteropus niger), a megabat.

 Less than 2% of the indigenous ecosystems of Mauritius remain intact and Ferney La Vallée is one of the last nature preserves on the island.

 Future projects in the valley will include the large-scale propagation and introduction of indigenous and endemic plants to degraded parts of the valley, together with continued weeding of invasive alien plants.

 There will also be a re-introduction of the endangered endemic birds pink pigeon (Columba mayeri) and echo parakeet (Psittacula echo).
 The giant tortoises, whose grazing action naturally assists in the regeneration of Mauritian forests, will also be released into the core conservation zone, to complete the re-establishment of the ecological balance of the forests.

 A nearby conservation area, Vallée de l'Est, is providing further protection for the area, in conserving and restoring an additional 70 hectares of rare highland forest.